-Credit cards can offer different types of rewards and benefits tailored to specific categories of spending.
+Credit cards can have different uses that serve your different financial goals.
 Some reward frequent travelers who charge their airline, rental car, and hotel purchases to their cards.
-Others are designed for frequent shoppers of online or in-person retailers.
-Still others help people save on everyday purchases from gas to groceries.
+Others help people save on everyday purchases at grocery stores or gas stations.
+Still others are designed to help pay down debt or finance a large purchase over time.
 With this in mind, here are some of the more common credit card types available:

-Some airlines offer rewards in the form of miles that can be redeemed when you’re booking your first post-pandemic travel.
+Some airlines offer rewards in the form of miles that can be redeemed when you’re booking your next trip.
 Some miles-based credit cards start with points— a certain number of points can be redeemed for a certain amount of airline miles.
-If you don’t travel very often, a cash-back or points-based card might be a better option
+If you don’t travel very often, a cash back card might be a better option.

 For first-timers, some of the more lucrative rewards cards can be harder to qualify for.
 Start with a basic credit card first to build up your credit score, then try for a better offer.